TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 - Using whitespace characters (e.g. spaces or tabs) to create space between letters in a word or to create visual structure, like columns.
 - Creating lists purely with text, rather than using meaningful list elements.

-TODO: How much do lists and meaningful elements need to be explained?
+> ## TODO: Lists and Meaningful Elements
+>
+> I don't know if the idea of "meaningful elements" would make sense to someone who isn't thinking about HTML.
+It would be good to stay as non-technical as possible, so what would the appropriate level of explanation be?
+>
-- should probably include text or discussion on how one might accidentally make a fake list
+> As far as lists, should probably at least include something (plain text, a callout, or a discussion) about how one might accidentally make a fake list. (e.g. writing a list that would work in markdown, except in a rich text editor)
+{: .discussion}

 ### Screen Reader Testing